 The Pension Fund is committed to being a responsible investor and has made great strides within renewable energy infrastructure and other Environment, Governance and Social (ESG) investments in the last year.
-The Pension Fund has committed 6% of its total allocation to renewable infrastructure investments which, alongside the positive environmental externalities, will secure genuine diversification of portfolio risk and long term stable cash flows for the Fund
+The Pension Fund has committed 6% of its total allocation to renewable infrastructure investments in 2021 which, alongside the positive environmental benefits (e.g., positive impact on climate from investing in renewable energy), will secure genuine diversification of portfolio risk and long term stable cash flows for the Fund.
+This is continuing to draw down and expected to be fully invested by the end of 2023.